yholkamp/jadmin/README.md

 # Limitations

-For performance reasons, SparkAdmin will currently not actively reload the table definition for a default SQL resource.
+For performance reasons, JAdmin will currently not actively reload the table definition for a default SQL resource.
 This means that if you update your table definition, you'll have to restart the application for these to show up.

 # License